cobelu/Long-EZ/md/03_Education.md

 ### <u>Ventalation</u>

 Mix and work with your epoxy in a ventilated area.
 Some epoxy / hardner systems may irritate your eyes (like cutting onions) in a poorly ventilated work area.
 If your shop is not ventilated, set up a small fan to move a small flow of air in or out.

 __DO NOT HOTWIRE URETHANE__

 ## <u>Construction Hints</u>

+### <u>Rod End cantilevered off one side of a bellhorn</u>

+<u>Anytime</u> a rodend is cantilevered off one side of a belhorn, the bolt head <u>must</u> be on the belhorn side {with a washer between the bolt head and the rodend to protect the rodend from the bolt head.  {CP 30, pg 9, LPC #81, MAN-GRL}}

 ### <u>Drilling, Grinding and Sawing</u>
 Drilling through cured glass tends to tear the surface plies on the back side.
 Backup a glass layup with a wood block for drilling as shown and drill at medium speed.

 ![Drilling cured glass](../images/03/03_41.png)Figure 3-39: Drilling cured glass